 Spring is a hard season on the prairies.
 You never know if you’re going to get sun or snow, but there are still many ways to get out for a long day and enjoy spectacular scenery and food along the way – because even if the weather isn’t awesome, the food will be.

-Here are some of my favourite ways to spend a weekend driving around Southern Alberta along with some of my favourite places to eat – oh, and since the weather is always unpredictable, some safety reminders to keep things steady on the road.
+Here are some of my favourite ways to spend a weekend driving around Southern Alberta along with some of my favourite places to eat:

 1. PETER LOUGHEED PROVINCIAL PARK

 Welcome to the first day of spring!
 In the Rocky Mountains, winter lingers and that’s just fine.
 We spent the weekend with this view at the @MountEngadine Lodge.
 The melt will start soon, but there is enough snow (where it belongs, in the mountains) to explore some wonderful snowshoe trails, cross country paths, and hiking trails.

 Distance Round Trip from Calgary: 280 km

 WHAT TO SEE: Winter lasts longer in the mountains, and if you’re looking for some late season snow for cross country skiing, snowshoeing, or just to stare at, a visit to K Country is a must.
 There are great trails and hikes all around the Mount Shark area or perhaps a wander around Upper Kananaskis Lake.

 WHAT TO EAT: Mount Engadine Lodge is the perfect place to après.
 Each afternoon they host ‘an afternoon tea’ featuring trays of charcuterie, gorgeous house baked goods, as well as craft beer, wine, or – sure – tea.